Internet access at school is available for all students only as an educational resource.

 Teacher Qualification: At the beginning of each school year, a district that received Title I funds must notify parents that they may request information about the professional qualifications of their children’s classroom teacher(s).
 If a parent requests the information, it must include, at least, whether the teacher has met state qualifications and licensing criteria for the grade levels and subject areas taught; whether the teacher is teaching under emergency or other provisional status; the baccalaureate degree major of the teacher and any other graduate certification.

-Paraprofessional Qualifications (Title I): If your child attends a Title I school and is provided services by instructional assistants, you can request information concerning their qualification.
-It is the policy of Alcoa City Schools to hire highly qualified Paraprofessionals in all of our schools.
+Paraprofessional Qualifications (Title I): If your child attends a Title I school and is provided services by instructional assistants, you can request information concerning their qualifications.

 Military Recruiter Access to Student Information: Districts receiving federal education funds must notify parents of secondary school students that they have a right to request that their child’s name, address and telephone number not be released to a military recruiter without their prior written consent.
 Districts must comply with any such requests.
 Please indicate whether your child’s name/information can or cannot be released to military recruiters on the initial enrollment form or during the Returning Student Enrollment Verification.